 Watch Travel Movies

-Not in the mood to read about travel (maybe been doing tons of reading right now, anyway)?
+Not in the mood to read about travel (maybe been doing tons of other reading right now, anyway)?
 Watch a travel movie!
 Tons of popular travelogues (Under the Tuscan Sun; Wild; Eat, Pray, Love, etc.) have been adapted into films that also have the power to transport you elsewhere.
 You can go to India on The Darjeeling Express or stay in the elegant Grand Budapest Hotel.
 Head to Alaska’s backcountry (and see why staying home instead of heading off unprepared into the unknown is the best option right now) with Into The Wild.
 Looking to learn something new to help you plan future trips?
 Try a travel documentary.
 But arguably the best travel film to watch right now, which best captures the headspace we’re all in, could be The Secret Life of Walter Mitty, where a man who finds himself thoroughly stuck constantly escapes into daydreams of traveling the world and doing amazing things … and then he does them.
 That will be us again someday.
 But for now, pop some popcorn, grab a drink, and have a travel-themed movie night.

 Take a Virtual Tour of a National Park